sotvokun/degit/README.md

 degit is a project scaffolding tool that offers two main features:
 - Downloads Git repositories without their `.git` folder and history
-- Provides a powerful templating system using Go's `text/template` package (WIP)
+- Provides a powerful templating system using Go's `text/template` package

 This is a Go implementation of the original [degit](https://github.com/Rich-Harris/degit) tool, enhanced with template processing capabilities for more flexible project scaffolding.